 These two categories are further divided into three classes based on engine size, the splits being at 1600cc and 2500cc in both cases.
 Points are awarded within each class and the overall champion each year is the driver with the most points.

-Based upon the MX5 Championship that ran between 1991-1997 and the American Spec Miata MX5 Championship, the Max5 Racing Championship has forged a path for itself as a hugely successful one-make series.
+Based upon the MX5 Championship that ran between 1991-1997 and the American Spec Miata MX5 Championship and the Max5 Racing Championship has forged a path for itself as a hugely successful one-make series.

 Launching in 2003, the championship is open to Mk1, Mk3 and Mk4 Mazda MX5 machines – all of which are impeccably turned out and presented at all events during the season.